Snap-Engineering-Academy-2022/gitsetup/README.md

 "(no matter where you are in the repo)"
 ```

-- Now let's take the "screenshot"
+7. Now let's take a "screenshot" of your code by "committing" the code.

 ```bash
 git commit -m "add a message explaining what you did here"
 ```

-- We're going to create a new branch called 'main'
+8. We're going to create a new branch called 'main'

 ```bash
 git branch -M main
 ```

-- Now let's tell our git repo on our local computer which github repo to push up to!
+9. Now let's tell our git repo on our local computer which github repo to push up to!

 ```bash
 git remote add origin LINK_TO_YOUR_GITHUB_REPO
 ```

-- Finally, let's push
+10. Finally, let's push

 ```bash
 git push -u origin main
 ```

-- Git config in the terminal
+11. Git config in the terminal

 ```bash
 git config --global user.name "Your Name" git config --global user.email your.email@example.com
 ```

-- Make a new folder and copy over Day #1 files (.html, .css, .js)
-- Stage and commit changes, with commit message
-- Set upstream for new branch and push

     ✅ **Check your understanding:**